AVC in a Wired Network

 Example:

-Device(config-flow-record)# match connection client ipv4 address
+Switch(config-flow-record)# match connection client ipv4 address

 Example:

-match connection server transport port
+Switch(config-flow-record)# match connection client transport port

 Example:

-Device(config-flow-record)# match connection server transport port
+Switch(config-flow-record)# match connection server ipv4 address

-Specifies a match to the transport port of the server.
+4. Use the match connection server transport port command to specify a match to the transport port of the server.

 Example:

-Specifies a match to the observation point ID for flow observation metrics.
+5. Use the match flow observation point command to specify a match to the observation point ID for flow observation metrics.

 Example:

-Device(config-flow-record)# collect flow direction
+Switch(config-flow-record)# collect flow direction

 Specifies to collect the direction — Ingress or Egress — of the relevant side — Initiator or Responder — of the bi-directional flow that is specified by the initiator keyword in the collect connection initiator command in the following step.
-Depending on the value specified by the initiator keyword, the flow direction keyword takes the following values :
+Depending on the value specified by the initiator keyword, the flow direction keyword takes the following values:

 • 0x01 = Ingress Flow